koknat/dif/README.md

 Solution 3:  Use -replaceTable <file> to supply a file with many substitution/replacement regexes

 #### Problem: need to view your changes to a file on Perforce or SVN
-Solution:  'dif file#head' will show the differences between the file in P4/SVN vs the local file
+Solution:  'dif file' will show the differences between the head revision and the local file

 ## Usage examples